 Since my failed attempt at acrylic nails I have tried every no-chip nail polish known to man, but nothing worked until I discovered gel manicures about 8 years ago.
 They do not contain acrylic and use latex as their binding agent.
 I remember my first gel manicure vividly.
 It was an OPI gel manicure in bright red and it lasted almost 3 weeks!
 I was elated.
 That was until I had the gel removed.
 My nails were destroyed.
 Then I heard a Shellac manicure was better for your nails.

 What’s the difference between a gel manicure and a shellac manicure?
 Well they are essentially the same thing but shellac is made by CND and I find it a little less harsh on my brittle, weak nails.
 Both require a UV lamp to set the polish and some people (like myself) don’t like putting their hands under UV lamps (age spots).
 Yes, they provide a no-chip manicure, but for people like me who have very thin nails, we can only do them 4-6 times per year.
-I once tried doing two shellac manicures back to back and the second time all my nails broke within days.
+I once tried doing two shellac manicures back-to-back and the second time all my nails broke within days.
+So while they are good for a treat, I can not rely on wither for the long-term.
 Gel and shellac names to look for: OPI, CND, Gelish, Gellin Soak Off, DND.

 Gel Powder Nails

 About a a year a go I began to notice powder dip nails.
 The little containers of powder were showing up at my regular nail salon and I was intrigued.
 My mother had been raving about it, too.
 How she heard about this new development before me is shocking, but she was all excited for me to try it.
 Due to my freaky acrylic allergy I had to do a little investigating.
 Here is how a powder dip manicure works.
-There’s the liquid hardening agent That is brushed on and the powder.
+There’s the liquid hardening agent that is brushed on the nail and the powder in which the nail is “dipped.”.
 The powder is the pigment which is mixed with acrylic polymers.
 The result is somewhere between an acrylic manicure and a regular manicure.
 You don’t need a UV lamp to seal your polish and it’s not has hard on your nails.
 Once you use acetone to remove and loosen it, it turns into a gel and wipes off.

 Yet due to my unfortunate acrylic allergy, I sat on the side lines and watched as all my friends raved about their odorless gel powder manicures that last up to a month!